Bruce Lerman

 Bruce B. Lerman is a cardiologist.
-He is the Hilda Altschul Master Professor of Medicine at Weill Cornell Medical College, and is chief of the Division of Cardiology and director of the Cardiac Electrophysiology Laboratory at Weill Cornell Medicine and the New York Presbyterian Hospital.
+He is the Hilda Altschul Master Professor of Medicine at Weill Cornell Medical College, and was chief of the Division of Cardiology and director of the Cardiac Electrophysiology Laboratory at Weill Cornell Medicine and the New York Presbyterian Hospital.

 Education

 Lerman received a BA at Clark University in 1972, an MD medical degree from Loyola University - Stritch School of Medicine in 1977, was an intern and medical resident in internal medicine at Northwestern University, and completed a fellowship in cardiovascular disease at the Johns Hopkins School of Medicine.
 He trained in cardiac electrophysiology at the Perelman School of Medicine at the University of Pennsylvania.

 Career

 Lerman is a cardiologist in New York City, with specialties in adult congenital heart disease and cardiac electrophysiology.